-The $\$ command runs a report in the same way as the $\$ command, but then refreshes the results at regular intervals until you cancel the command using Ctrl + C. The $\$ command has additional standard options to control the refresh behavior, as follows:
+The $\$ command runs a report in the same way as the $\$ command, but then refreshes the results at regular intervals until you cancel the command using Ctrl + C. The $\$ behavior, as follows:

 • --interval=float (or -i float) specifies a number of seconds to wait between refreshes.
 The default is 2 seconds.
 Fractional seconds can be specified, with a minimum interval of 0.1 second, and the interval can be set up to a maximum of 86400 seconds (24 hours).